• Skip to primary navigation

 If you’re visiting for a romantic escape, then you’re in luck.
 Uvita is a top honeymoon destination in Costa Rica!

-• Oxygen Jungle Villas: Adult only boutique hotel with12 glass ocean/rainforest view villas.
+- Oxygen Jungle Villas: Adult only boutique hotel with12 glass ocean/rainforest view villas.
 It also has an incredible infinity pool.
-Great option for a more budget friendly luxury stay in Uvita for couples.
 Read our review for Oxygen here.

-• Manoas (get 10% off!): 4 huge fully furnished glamping tents, only 2 kilometers from town up in the mountains.
+- Manoas: 4 huge fully furnished glamping tents 2 kilometers from town up in the mountains.
 They also have two rivers on the property, apartments, yoga deck and pool.
-Read our review and get 10% off Manoas here.

-• Hotel Los Laureles: Family owned property close to Uvita with cabins and rooms.
+- Hotel Los Laureles: Family owned property close to Uvita with cabins and rooms.
 Excellent restaurant and very peaceful.
 They have a secure parking lot and gate.
 Very sweet local family, great budget option.
+Check rates here.

 Airbnb and Vacation Rentals

-Since there are a lot of foreigners and snowbirds in Uvita, you can find plenty of vacation rentals on Airbnb and VRBO.
-You can rent a fully furnished ocean view house up in the mountains, by the beach or in the local neighborhoods.
+You can find plenty of vacation rentals on Airbnb and VRBO such as fully furnished ocean view houses up in the mountains, by the beach or in the local neighborhoods.
+There are many options on Airbnb for large groups.

 Recommended Uvita, Costa Rica Restaurants